 REALISTIC

 Right from the start, we know Captain Superlative is gone.
 This foreshadowing kept me reading with curiosity.
-It’s a thoughtful plot with captivating characters.
 The big lesson our main character, Janey, learns is about not standing by when injustice is happening.
 She learns this from a girl dressed in a swimsuit, wig, mask, and high tops who arrives at her middle school and changes everything.
-Read this with a book club or with your child — there’s so much to talk about!
+Read this with a book club or with a friend!

 Edge of Extinction The Ark Plan by Laura Martin